Danny Ward (rugby league)

 Danny Ward (born 15 June 1980) is an English professional rugby league coach who is the assistant coach of the London Broncos in the Betfred Championship.

 Ward is a former professional rugby league footballer who played as a forward in the 1990s, 2000s and 2010s.
-He played for the Leeds Rhinos, the Castleford Tigers, Hull Kingston Rovers and Harlequins RL in the Super League, and for Great Britain and England A at international level.
+He played for the Leeds Rhinos, Castleford Tigers, Hull Kingston Rovers and Harlequins RL in the Super League, and for Great Britain and England A at international level.

-Ward became London Broncos academy head coach in 2014.
-The following year, he was named first team assistant coach, working under Andrew Henderson.
+Ward became the head coach of the London Broncos academy side in 2014.
+The following year he was named first team assistant coach, working under Andrew Henderson.
 Ward was promoted to head coach for 2018 and oversaw the Broncos' return to the Super League.
 He departed the club in 2021 and moved into rugby union coaching, before returning to the Super League as the head coach of the Castleford Tigers in 2023.

 Background

 Ward was born in Dewsbury, West Yorkshire, England.
 Ward is the son of former Leeds captain and coach David Ward.